-Ringmore Parish lies within the Cirl Bunting protected species area and there have been sightings local to the village of Ringmore ref: - JLP, SDP Appendix 6 and Map 6.
+Ringmore Parish lies within the Cirl Bunting protected species area and there have been sightings local to the village of Ringmore as recently as April 2021.
+Ref: - Map 5 and JLP Appendix 6.

-South Devon's flagship species of Cirl Bunting and Greater Horseshoe Bat are perfect examples of the need for wellfunctioning mixed landscapes with intact, high quality hedgerow networks and small woodlands, organic farming systems and a mosaic of high quality, species rich grasslands mixed with cereal crops.
+South Devon's flagship species of Cirl Bunting and Greater Horseshoe Bat are perfect examples of the need for well-functioning mixed landscapes with intact, high quality hedgerow networks and small woodlands, organic farming systems and a mosaic of high quality, species rich grasslands mixed with cereal crops.